I Am: Celine Dion

-I Am: Celine Dion is a 2024 American documentary film directed by Irene Taylor, which centers around Canadian singer Celine Dion.
-The film details Dion's life, career accomplishments and battle with stiff-person syndrome.
-It premiered in New York City on 17 June 2024 and was given a limited theatrical release on 21 June 2024 by Amazon MGM Studios.
-It became available for streaming on 25 June 2024, on Amazon Prime Video.
-In Francophone countries, the film was titled Je suis: Céline Dion.
-It received rave reviews from critics, who called it a raw and honest behind-the-scenes look at the iconic superstar's struggle with a life-altering illness.
-The documentary became the number one movie on Amazon Prime Video worldwide.
-It also became Prime Video's all-time most popular documentary.
-The I Am: Celine Dion soundtrack was released on 21 June 2024.
+I Am: Celine Dion is a 2024 American documentary film directed by Irene Taylor.
+The film follows Canadian singer Celine Dion as she looks back on her life and career while addressing her diagnosis with stiff-person syndrome.
+It premiered in New York on 17 June 2024 and received a limited theatrical release on 21 June 2024 through Amazon MGM Studios.
+The documentary became available for streaming on 25 June 2024 on Amazon Prime Video.
+In Francophone markets, it was released as Je suis: Céline Dion.

+Critics responded positively, noting the film's intimate focus on Dion's personal and professional challenges.
+It also drew strong viewership on streaming, becoming the number-one film on Amazon Prime Video worldwide shortly after release and ranking as the platform's most-watched documentary to date.
+The accompanying I Am: Celine Dion soundtrack was issued on 21 June 2024.

 Production

-Sony Music Entertainment announced in September 2021 that a feature-length documentary was in the works.
-The official title of the film was announced in January 2024, with Amazon MGM Studios acquiring distribution rights.
-The trailer for the film was released on 23 May 2024.
+Sony Music announced in September 2021 that a feature-length documentary about Dion was in development, with the singer granting access to her personal and professional life.
+In January 2024, the film's official title was revealed as I Am: Celine Dion, and Amazon MGM Studios acquired distribution rights.
+The first trailer was released on 23 May 2024.

 Reception

 Critical reception

-Upon release, I Am: Celine Dion received rave reviews from critics.
+I Am: Celine Dion received generally positive reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 12 critics, indicating "generally favorable" reviews.

-Chris Azzopardi of The New York Times stated "Dion's voice made her a star; this film is keen on making her a person".
-Peter Debruge of Variety wrote "like all things Celine Dion, 'I Am' feels intensely personal and sincere".
-According to Suzannah Ramsdale of Evening Standard the film is "a raw, heartbreaking and deeply moving window into the reclusive life of a once-in-a-generation talent cut down in its prime".
-Diego Batlle of otroscines.com wrote that I Am: Celine Dion is "a visceral, cathartic, confessional film and - in its way - as beautiful as it is valuable".
-Dennis Schwartz of Ozus's World Movie Reviews concluded that the film is an inspirational documentary.
+Chris Azzopardi of The New York Times wrote that "Dion's voice made her a star; this film is keen on making her a person".
+Peter Debruge of Variety described the documentary as "intensely personal and sincere".
+Suzannah Ramsdale of the Evening Standard called it "a raw, heartbreaking and deeply moving window into the reclusive life of a once-in-a-generation talent".
+Diego Batlle of otroscines.com described it as "a visceral, cathartic, confessional" work.
+Dennis Schwartz of Ozus's World Movie Reviews referred to it as an inspirational documentary.

 Audience viewership

-I Am: Celine Dion became the number one movie on Amazon Prime Video worldwide.
-It was the most watched film on Amazon Prime Video from 21 to 27 June 2024 within its first three days of release with viewership of 82.8 million minutes watched.
-The film saw an 83% increase in viewership on its second week, garnering 151.2 million minutes watched.
-According to Luminate, I Am: Celine Dion was the second most watched music documentary film of 2024 across all major platforms with 507.1 million minutes watched, only behind The Greatest Night in Pop.
-In July 2024, I Am: Celine Dion became Prime Video's all-time most popular documentary.
+I Am: Celine Dion was reported by Amazon Prime Video to be the platform's number-one movie worldwide shortly after release.
+According to Luminate, the film was the most-watched movie on Prime Video from 21 to 27 June 2024, accumulating 82.8 million minutes viewed during its first three days.
+Viewership increased by 83% the following week, reaching 151.2 million minutes.

+Luminate later reported that the film was the second most-watched music documentary of 2024 across major streaming platforms, with 507.1 million minutes viewed, behind The Greatest Night in Pop.
+In July 2024, Deadline Hollywood reported that the documentary had become Prime Video's most-watched documentary to date.

 Music

 The I Am: Celine Dion soundtrack was released on 21 June 2024.
-The album includes 13 of Dion's essential hits, along with seven original score tracks mainly composed by Redi Hasa and produced by Alberto Fabris.
+The album includes 13 songs from Dion's catalogue alongside seven original score tracks composed primarily by Redi Hasa and produced by Alberto Fabris.